 UPDATE: You will be working in groups of 2 on this project.
 Unless you are an EDGE student or have special permission from the instructor, you must work in a group of 2.
-Note that those in the overflow section are not EDGE students, and must work in a group of 2.
+Note that those in any overflow sections are not EDGE students, and must work in a group of 2.
 Please only submit once per group.